-I’m sure we all know how to right-click on a Windows operating system.
+We all know how to right-click on a Windows operating system.
 But what about a macOS?
 I’m sure you’re wondering how to right click on a MacBook System.
-Well, the answer is actually pretty simple.
+Well, the answer is pretty simple.

 All you have to do is just press Command + Click.
 This is very useful and it’s very easy to use.
 It’s like right-clicking on a Windows computer.
 It’s a simple process that anyone can do.
-This method is very easy to use and it’s extremely convenient.
+This method is straightforward to use, and it’s extremely convenient.

 Easiest Way To Do The Right Click On a MacBook

-As usual, right-click serves as a shortcut to extra contextual menus just like in Windows.
+As usual, right-click is a shortcut to extra contextual menus just like in Windows.
 This button allows you to perform a variety of actions, depending on the context, right-click will show you additional features for a particular app, browser, or file as well as simple copy & paste options.